 is being able to help the injured athletes and patients that I treat return

 to their sport or activity as quickly, but as safely as possible.”

 Dr. Ting has served on the medical staff for international events such

 as the Ironman World Championship in Kona, Hawaii, as well as other events

 such as the Los Angeles Triathlon, the Long Beach Marathon, and several

-as playing basketball, golf, and tennis.
+as being active playing basketball, golf, tennis & working out.